 beauty from human order

-My work here idolizes technical equipment of all sorts, common bridge underpasses and fire escapes, high school batting cages, the elaborately striated, plastic-sheet wraps of merchandise pallets, painstakingly woven aboriginal war bonnets, and many other overlooked miracles of practical invention that, upon close inspection, turn out to be as wondrously wrought as a Bach fugue.
+My work here idolizes technical equipment, common bridge underpasses and fire escapes, high school batting cages, muffler pipes, the elaborately striated, plastic-sheet wraps of merchandise pallets, painstakingly woven aboriginal war bonnets, and many other overlooked miracles of practical invention that, upon close inspection, turn out to be as wondrously wrought as a Bach fugue.

-One could argue just as easily that my thinking has been long-since preempted by Pythagoras, who supposed that pleasing proportions are aligned with mathematical concepts such as the golden mean; hence, when we see such proportion in art, the experience "uplifts the soul" because it calls, to our awareness, "the true sublime" inherent in the order of the universe.
+And presumably any new approach to beauty from order will have been long-since preempted by Pythagoras, who (allegedly) argued that pleasing proportions are aligned with mathematical concepts such as the golden mean; hence, when we see such proportion in art, the experience "uplifts the soul" because it calls, to our awareness, "the true sublime" inherent in the order of the universe.